Th33na/crypto-arbitrage/README.md

 # crypto-arbitrage

-This is a python application using Jupyter. that will calculate for qualified loans based on the data provided by the user.
-User will have the option to save the qualified loan list into a file.
+This is an application to calculate or evaluate the arbitrage profitability of Bitcoin in different markets.

 ---